zack-bitcoin/slasher/README.md

 There is no longer a set blocktime.
 Instead, new blocks are created as soon as there are enough transactions to make it profitable.

+our POS method: Everyone has the priviledge to puchase a bond for any length of time.
+They can only withdraw the bond on a single chain. we will use the slasher-style punitive measures if they try to withdraw it on more than one fork.

 ### links